5 min read

 Gain Mental Clarity with Probiotics Today

 From reducing sadness, mood swings, and aggressive thoughts, to enhancing cognition and driving away brain fog, there are a number of ways in which probiotics can give you mental clarity.
-It is important to choose a quality probiotic supplement with a blend of strains that helps restore your gut health and boosts your mental faculties.
+It is important to choose a quality probiotic supplement with a blend of strains that help restore your gut health and boosts your mental faculties.

 Collins SM, Surette M, Bercik P (2012) The interplay between the intestinal microbiota and the brain.
 Nat Rev Microbiol 10(11):735–742Dinan TG, Stanton C, Cryan JF (2013) Psychobiotics: a novel class of psychotropic.
 Biol Psychiatry 74(10):720–726Blum S, Haller D, Pfeifer A, et al. Probiotics and immune response.